i5-650/VS-Mem-Leak/README.md

 # VS-Mem-Leak
-A simple Vsual Studio tool that is use to check if there are some memory leak in my C/C++ code.
+A simple Visual Studio tool that i use to check if there are some memory leak in my C/C++ code.

 ## How to use
 You just had those 2 lines.